Our next-gen architecture is built to help you make sense of your ever-growing data Watch a 4-min demo video!

 Admins can now configure multiple private API keys to send data to their Coralogix teams.
 You can further customize these API keys and activate/deactivate them as required.
 After creating the new key, it is visible in the Send Your Data section.

-Customizations are made available to the private key management to create, modify, activate, deactivate, reactivate and delete the private API keys created.
+Customizations are made available to the Send-Your-Data API key management to create, modify, activate, deactivate, reactivate and delete the private API keys created.

 To enable this feature please contact your TAM or Coralogix’s support.